 The recipe would probably easily serve 4 people but there wasn’t really enough chicken to serve 6.

 Easy and flavorful, this Greek-inspired recipe was a cinch to pull together with a bit of planning.
 I marinated my chicken for 2 hours and after a quick turn in a cast-iron skillet, we had a delicious meal.
 The flavors of the marinade reminded me of my local Greek take-out spot.
 Next time I’d consider marinating for a bit longer.

 I had actually never used the lemon pepper that was sitting in my spice rack.
 It gave a really nice flavor to the chicken and although I don’t think that most home cooks stock it, it’s a great addition to this marinade.

 I thought the dish was very Greek and the flavors were unusual for me.
-I would make the dish again.
+I’d make the dish again.

-To make the tzatziki, I would normally remove the seeds from the cucumber, grate the flesh, and squeeze out any remaining water.
-I would probably also grate the garlic and would want the dill to be very finely chopped.
+To make the tzatziki, I’d normally remove the seeds from the cucumber, grate the flesh, and squeeze out any remaining water.
+I’d probably also grate the garlic and would want the dill to be very finely chopped.